Classification of Computers by Analog and Digital Signal Processing

 The Fate of Analog Computers

-Electronic enthusiasts still fiddle around with challenges of these forms of electronics because they measure real-time data to information as opposed to internal data processing in modern systems.
+Electronic enthusiasts still fiddle around with modeling challenges of electronics because they measure real-time data to information as opposed to algorithmic data processing in modern systems.

 They are also remembered as experimental contraptions and were far from achieving what digital systems have achieved by far.
 Despite championing parallel processing in better ways, they lagged behind when it came to usability for ordinary users.